alexjc55/OrdisSystems/replit.md

     - Final fix: Changed remaining t('payment') to t('paymentMethod') on line 208 of home.tsx
     - Added string version of paymentMethod to Arabic shop.json outside checkout object
     - Fixed Arabic footer translations to remain in English as requested
-    - Added CSS override to force footer LTR direction on Arabic language (html[lang="ar"] footer)
+    - Added comprehensive CSS overrides to force footer LTR direction on Arabic language
+    - Modified global RTL rule to exclude footer elements: *:not(footer):not(footer *)
+    - Added specific LTR enforcement for footer and all child elements with !important priority
   - USER EXPERIENCE: All language interfaces now display proper text labels instead of error messages
   - LANGUAGE SUPPORT: Complete translation coverage for all languages (RU/EN/HE/AR)
   - UNIT DUPLICATION FIX: Removed duplicate "لكل" from Arabic unit translations (per100g, per100ml) to fix "لكل لكل 100 جرام" issue